howard-university-web-services/Howard-Automation-Library/README.md

 #### Initial spin-up of a multi-site site, and clone dev.coasdept

 - This script creates a new multi-site install locally (copies the _starter_ folder), adjusts settings.php and sites.php with needed parameters, adds connection data to a multi-site DB on acquia, Commits to master, and pushes to Acquia.
 The script then clones the dev.coasdept.howard.edu DB and Files into it, directly on acquia DEV.
+A video overview can be seen on [vimeo](https://vimeo.com/400050607/0f830ca20d).

 ##### Manual Steps (to be completed first)